eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

     - You will get details including:
       - number of posts, followers, followings
       - number of their followers that you follow
-      - date of the last post
+      - date of their last post
       - are they a business account?
       - are they verified?
       - have they joined recently?